m-lab/website/_posts/blog/2020-07-17-measurement-observations-on-network-performance-during-the-COVID-19-pandemic-in-Northern-Italy.md

   - covid19
 ---

-We were recently invited to participate in a [NetGain Partnership webinar](https://www.netgainpartnership.org/){:target="_blank"} (titled “[Surging Demand and The Global Internet Infrastructure](https://www.netgainpartnership.org/events/covid19/global-infrastructure){:target="_blank"}”) to discuss the changing landscape for internet infrastructure and technology in the wake of the COVID-19 pandemic.
+OONI was recently invited to participate in a [NetGain Partnership webinar](https://www.netgainpartnership.org/){:target="_blank"} (titled “[Surging Demand and The Global Internet Infrastructure](https://www.netgainpartnership.org/events/covid19/global-infrastructure){:target="_blank"}”) to discuss the changing landscape for internet infrastructure and technology in the wake of the COVID-19 pandemic.

 As part of our preparation for this webinar, we looked at network performance measurements collected from northern Italy over the last months (i.e. when Italy was hit hard by the COVID-19 pandemic) in an attempt to understand whether and to what extent there was a correlation between increased internet use and reduced network performance.
 As our observations may be of public interest, we decided to share them through this blog post.<!--more-->